septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Receiver Configuration</summary>

     + configure_rx: Wether to configure the Rx according to the config file.
 If set to `false`, the Rx has to be configured via the web interface and the settings must be saved.
-It should also be ensured that obligatory SBF blocks are activated (as of now: ReceiverTime if `use_gnss_time` is set to `true`).
-Further, if ROS messages compiled from multiple SBF blocks, it should be ensured that all necessary blocks are activated.
+It should also be ensured that obligatory SBF blocks are activated (as of now: ReceiverTime if `use_gnss_time` is set to `true`; `PVTGeodetic`or `PVTCartesian` if latency compensation for PVT related blocks shall be used).
+Further, if ROS messages compiled from multiple SBF blocks, it should be ensured that all necessary blocks are activated with matching periods, details can be found in section [ROS Topic Publications](#ros-topic-publications).
 The messages that shall be published still have to be set to `true` in the *NMEA/SBF Messages to be Published* section, details can be found in section [ROS Topic Publications](#ros-topic-publications).
 Also, parameters concerning the connection and node setup are still relevant (sections: *Connectivity Specs*, *Frame IDs*, *UTM Zone Locking*, *Time Systems*, *Logger*).
       + default: true
   </details>